pika-pikachu/BoundaryCrossingProbabilities.jl/README.md

 # BoundaryCrossingProbability.jl

-Computes the boundary crossing probability for a general diffusion process and time-dependent boundary.
+Computes an approximation of the boundary crossing probability for a general diffusion process and time-dependent boundary using a Brownian bridge corrected Markov chain algorithm proposed in Liang & Borovkov (2023).

 ## Background

-For $T>0,$ $x \in \mathbb{R},$ let $X$ be a solution to the following stochastic equation:
+For $T>0,$ $x \in \mathbb{R},$ let $X$ be a solution to the following stochastic differential equation:

 $$ \begin{cases}
 dX_t = \mu(t,X_t)\,dt +\sigma(t,X_t)\,dW_t, \quad t \in (0,T),\\